-It’s easy to get caught up in the fun stuff, like slides and ramps and swings.
-But one of the most important features of any toddler playground should be the surface it is built on.
-It is important to select a playground surface that can absorb the impact of a child’s fall, such as sand, wood chips, rubber chips or mats, mulch or synthetic turf.
+One of the most important features of any toddler playground is the surface on which it is built.
+Avoid concrete and asphalt because a child could suffer from a traumatic brain injury (TBI) after a fall.
+We strongly encourage you to select a playground surface that can absorb the impact of a child’s fall, such as engineered wood fiber, rubber chips or mats, mulch or synthetic turf.

 6. Put Children First

 This may seem like a silly reminder, but it is so important.
 When you are designing a playground for toddlers, design it with their needs and interests in mind.
 Choose equipment that stimulates their imagination, encourages creativity and boosts their self-confidence.
 Select inclusive pieces that offer something for children with a wide range of physical and developmental abilities.

 When you are designing your toddler play structure, be sure to budget for extras, including landscaping around the playground and benches where parents can sit and easily watch their children play.
 If the toddler playground will be included in a community park, it is also a good idea to consider adding a bike rack and picnic benches to encourage community health and family togetherness.
 You may also need to include fencing and water fountains, depending on the location of your playground.

 After you have designed and built a toddler playground, it’s tempting to believe you are done with the project.
 But a playground requires an ongoing commitment from the community or school it serves.
 Plan for regular inspections of all equipment and budget for repairs or replacement parts throughout the lifespan of the playground.
 Most playground surfaces will also require regular maintenance and replacement, especially if you have selected mulch or other materials that aren’t fixed in place.

 Create a Toddler Playground With Miracle Recreation

 Miracle Recreation can offer a wide variety of equipment designed to spark your child’s imagination, encourage physical activity and keep them safe as they roam.